Sugar industry of Cuba: Republic of Cuba

-Population growth, urbanization, industrialization, and rising incomes in the 19th and 20th centuries resulted in an increase in world sugar production and consumption.
-Between 1820 and 1895, world sugar production increased from 400,000 tons to seven million tons; and from 1895 to 1925, world output further increased from seven million tons to 25 million tons.
-At the same time, Cuba's sugar production increased from 55,000 tons in 1820 to almost one million tons in 1895 and then to over five million tons in 1925.
-Cuba remained unchallenged as the world's largest sugar producer until the 1960s, when the Soviet Union, Brazil, and India increased their production to comparable levels.
-However, whereas most of the sugar in those countries was consumed domestically, Cuba exported up to 90% of its crop.

 Cuba's independence from Spain after the Spanish–American War in 1898 and its formation of a republic in 1902 led to investments in the Cuban economy from the United States.
 The doubling of sugar consumption in the United States between 1903 and 1925 further stimulated investment in Cuba to develop the infrastructure necessary for sugar production.
 Most of the subsequent development took place in the rural, eastern region of Cuba where sugar production grew the most.

+From 1895 to 1925, world sugar output increased from seven million tons to 25 million tons.
+Meanwhile, production in Cuba grew from almost one million tons to over five million tons in 1925.
+Cuba remained unchallenged as the world's largest sugar producer until the 1960s, when the Soviet Union, Brazil, and India increased their production to comparable levels.
+However, whereas most of the sugar in those countries was consumed domestically, Cuba exported up to 90% of its crop.

 In 1920, US banks gave large loans to finance Cuban efforts to profit from a speculative boom in world sugar prices.
 The boom collapsed shortly thereafter, however, and the banks took over the defaulting Cuban sugar producers.
 Additionally, many large US sugar companies operating in Cuba were vertically integrated with their own processing industries in the United States.
 This allowed US companies to access US markets directly at low costs, which harmed many Cuban companies.
 The Smoot–Hawley Tariff Act in 1930 further impacted Cuban producers by implementing protectionist trade policies that restricted exports to the United States.
 This influenced the economic crisis that contributed to the Cuban Revolution of 1933.
 Cuban sugar producers were able to protect the national production after the Revolution, but Cuba did not reenter the US market or grow its annual production level past five million tons.

-Dependence on the Soviet Union

-Due to the historical dependence on sugar, the Cuban economy was tied to external markets and price fluctuations.
-Moreover, the United States remained the major source of capital and technology.
-After the Cuban Revolution of 1959, Fidel Castro's government sought to end the mono-production of sugar and shift the Cuban economy towards self-reliance through industrialization and economic diversification.
-However, the industrialization effort failed while sugar production decreased and Cuba was forced to return to sugar production.